14 Jul 2019

 And this is therefore the tremendous encouragement, nothing will be impossible for you.
 You know why?
 Because you have a great God.
 We have a great God!
 There is no mountain too big for a great God.

-Now, we certainly let as I mentioned right in the beginning, this is not a verse for us to abuse and you say, “God, you must do what I want.”
+Now, we certainly let as I've mentioned right at the beginning, this is not a verse for us to abuse and to say, “God, you must do what I want.”
 This is a verse we believe in, this is a teaching we believe in, believing that God is wise and sovereign and loving and he will always do what is best for us.
 And whatever is best for us, He can do it.

 So if you are struggling today with mountains, worries, fears, I hope you know how to take your key and use your key every single day.
 I met with a brother struggling with anxieties and fears and he shared how he had always thought he could get his mind under control, he could sort of regulate his thinking.
 But over the past one or two weeks, he realized that's not going to work, thinking alone is not going to work, he's got to pray.

 And so he tells me, that each day he prays hundreds of times.
 “Lord, Your peace!
 Lord, Your peace!”
 And he learned that the secret to moving mountains is not just Christian thinking, it's praying.
 That's important!
 And he realizes that prayer to the Christian is like the oxygen tank to the scuba diver.
 You can't live without it.
 You can't move without it.
 The just shall live by faith.